 - Assessment.
 Anesthesia starts with an assessment of your pet’s health.
 The veterinary medical team will assemble any needed medical history and lab results, and perform a physical exam.
 Here is where they could be assigning an anesthetic risk factor and determining if any specific interventions might be helpful to reduce anesthetic risk for your pet.
 Complications such as low blood pressure, shallow breathing, low body temperature, slow heart rate, and delayed recovery from anesthesia can all be anticipated and planned for during the assessment stage.
 An anesthesia plan can provide guidance for prevention, recognition and treatment of anesthetic complications.

 - Pre-anesthetic medications.
 “Pre-meds”, as they’re referred to in the hospital, have many benefits.
 Amongst other functions, they provide preventive pain management, reduce stress, and minimize the necessary dose of other anesthetic drugs.
-Pre-meds are specifically chosen for your pet, based on his or her unique anesthesia profile.
+Pre-meds are specifically chosen for your pet based on their unique anesthesia profile.

 - IV catheter.
 This allows for the administration of IV drugs and fluids, as well as the IV induction of anesthesia, which is safer and less stressful than mask induction.
-Presence of an IV catheter is especially important if an emergency drug is needed to treat a complication.
+The presence of an IV catheter is especially important if an emergency drug is needed to treat a complication.

 - Pre-oxygenation and IV induction.
 Pre-oxygenation charges the lungs with oxygen and it, along with the IV induction step, promotes a smooth, controlled transition to unconsciousness.